Twyford Waterworks: The Buildings

 The Steam Engine House - The Engine House contains the 1914 Hathorn Davey triple expansion steam engine which could pump up to 11 megalitres of water per day up to the service reservoir.
 The well is situated in the adjacent room behind the bricked-up archway.
 The pitman (which is preserved in the Boiler House) was connected to the crank at the end of the engine and protruded through the archway to operate the well pumps.
 The engine also drove pumps situated beneath it to pump the water up to the reservoir.
-The same well provides our water today using submersible pumps driven by A.C. electric motors.
+The same well provides water today using submersible pumps driven by A.C. electric motors.

 The Boiler House - In the original part of the building are two Babcock & Wilcox boilers, one of which was installed in 1906 and was returned to steam in 2018 with the aid of money from the Heritage Lottery Fund.
 Only four Babcock & Wilcox boilers survive to this day and Twyford has three of them.
 Running along the ground in front of the boilers you can see the railway track for the wagons which brought coal to fire them.
 Now housing the new Discovery Zone is in the 1916 extension to the Boiler House which was built to house the Babcock & Wilcox boiler of 1916.
 The boiler has been left as a skeleton so that you can see how it was constructed and functioned.

 The Lime Kilns - Water pumped from the chalk is termed ‘hard’ water.
 From 1903 to 1969, except in time of war, the water supplied from Twyford was softened.
 The ‘lime softening process’ used required supplies of quicklime which was made from chalk from the quarry burnt in lime kilns.
 The first two kilns were built 1901-1902 and three additional kilns were built to supplement these in 1930.
 It was a labour intensive process and was an extremely hazardous environment in which to work.